Transient hydrodynamic phonon transport in two-dimensional disk geometry: Acknowledgments

 \section{Acknowledgments}

-This work is supported by National Natural Science Foundation of China (12147122) and the China Postdoctoral Science Foundation (2021M701565).
-The authors acknowledge Dr. Aoran Fan, Rulei Guo and Yufeng Zhang for their enthusiastic guidance and help in the Raman/pump-probe experimental details and parameters, acknowledge Prof. Zhaoli Guo, Nuo Yang, Samuel Huberman and Jingtao L\"u for communications on hydrodynamic phonon transport.
+This work is supported by National Natural Science Foundation of China (12147122).
+The authors acknowledge Dr. Aoran Fan, Rulei Guo and Yufeng Zhang for their enthusiastic guidance and help in the Raman/pump-probe experimental details and parameters.